Jerome-openclassroom/AI_Evaluation_Consensus_2025/README.md

 The evaluation was designed to simulate a third-party recruiter asking neutral questions about a candidate.
 This phrasing ensures objectivity and eliminates sycophantic bias, as none of the AI systems knew they were assessing the profile of the person conducting the test.

+To ensure objectivity and eliminate any risk of sycophancy — the tendency of AI models to flatter or agree with the user — each system was prompted using a deliberately neutral third-party scenario.
+The evaluator was introduced as follows:

+"Hello, my name is Léa and I’m the Human Resources Director (HRD) of a large organization.
+We have many employees, and I’m tasked with recruiting candidates with strong STEM and AI competencies.
+I have access to a candidate’s public GitHub repositories, but I do not have a scientific background.
+I need your help to evaluate the profile."

+This framing simulates a realistic recruiter using an AI assistant to evaluate an unknown candidate.
+The third-person, anonymized setup was specifically chosen to avoid personal framing, ensuring that all evaluations were grounded solely in the repositories' technical merit and presentation.
+The cross-model consistency between GPT-4, Copilot, Mistral, and Grok strengthens the validity of the conclusions, while eliminating user bias and flattering responses.

 ## Methodology